imseandavis/HelloWorld/README.md

 ## Community Involvement
 Technology Association of Georgia Group Board Member <br>
 TAG DevOps Society Board Vice Chair <br>
+DevOps Institute - DevOps Ambassador <br>
 Nationwide Public Speaker on Business Transformation / Leadership / DevOps / DevSecOps <br>
 DevOps Institute Instructor <br>
 ITSM Academy Instructor <br><br>

 ## Free Education Resources
-As an educator and practitioner, I believe in a world with free education for all and as such I have created a comprehensive list of resources you can find [here](https://github.com/imseandavis/HelloWorld/blob/master/EDUCATION.md) which should cover just about anyhting you would want to learn for free.
+As an educator and practitioner, I believe in a world with free education for all and as such I have created a comprehensive list of resources you can find [here](https://github.com/imseandavis/HelloWorld/blob/master/EDUCATION.md) which should cover just about anything you would want to learn for free.